Logicae/donate-sports/README.md

 <h2>About</h2>

-Donate Sports is a Rails application for tracking, inventorying, and acquiring sports equipment for underprivileged youth.
+Donate Sports is a Rails application for donating sports equipment to underprivileged youth.
 This application uses basic authentication.
 If you plan to use it in a production environment, it is highly recommended that you strengthen authentication standards (e.g. use Devise).

 <h2>License</h2>